emipa606/ReconAndDiscovery/README.md

 - New new icons for quest sites, provided by IceMaverick
 - Harmony and Hugslib dependencies removed
 - Added settings for incident baseChances
-- Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=2451324814][SYR] Trait Value
+- Added support for [[SYR] Trait Value](https://steamcommunity.com/sharedfiles/filedetails/?id=2451324814)

-- Most of the issues with the mod is now fixed by Garethp, for full info see https://github.com/emipa606/ReconAndDiscovery/blob/main/Source/Progress.md]Progress
+- Most of the issues with the mod is now fixed by Garethp, for full info see [Progress](https://github.com/emipa606/ReconAndDiscovery/blob/main/Source/Progress.md)

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 New Sites!